Battle of Long Tan: D Company regroups

 Smith attempted to place his depleted platoons into a defensible position, but D Company's location had been dictated by the actions of the VC and the need to care for the wounded, and as a result they had little choice of where to make their stand.
 However, with the Australians occupying a shallow fold in the ground on a reverse slope the terrain proved decisive.
 The VC found it difficult to use their heavy calibre weapons effectively and could only engage at close range.
 The jungle covered Nui Dat 2 feature lay 1000 m to the north-east, and an impenetrable wall of thick bamboo and scrub abutted the lower slopes to the west.
 The remainder of the position faced the relatively open rubber plantation.
 Believing the northern approach unsuitable for a major assault, Smith assessed the most likely VC courses of action to be a frontal assault from the east, or a flanking attack from either the south or south-west.
 As a consequence, he placed 10 and 12 Platoons in positions on the southern and eastern flanks, while the badly mauled 11 Platoon was allocated a position to the north-west.
 Company Headquarters was located in the south-west.
 During the lull, Smith walked around the position to gain an understanding of the situation and check the wounded.
-With one platoon almost destroyed, and the other two at approximately 75 percent strength, D Company had been battered but morale remained high.
+With one platoon almost destroyed, and the other two at approximately 75 per cent strength, D Company had been battered but morale remained high.
 Kirby completed the distribution of ammunition and Stanley plotted new defensive fire tasks for the artillery.

 The respite proved brief as the VC soon located the Australian position.
 At 18:20 they re-engaged D Company with concentrated machine-gun fire from the east and south-east as they reorganised for a further attack.
 Movement was soon detected through the trees; however, at a distance of 150 to 200 m the Australians thought they may have been B Company, and only engaged the VC as they moved out of range to the north.
 By following up the withdrawal of 12 Platoon and conducting probes, the attackers succeeded in confirming D Company's position.
 A company-sized VC force formed up to the south on a broad frontage which threatened to engulf them.
 The assault commenced at 18:35, with several bugle blasts marking the beginning of a series of attacks against D Company.
-Well spaced, the assault force stepped-off at a fast walk supported by a company in reserve which moved 90 m to their rear.
+Well spaced, the assault force stepped off at a fast walk supported by a company in reserve which moved 90 m to their rear.
 Yet as they did so an accurate barrage from the Australian artillery fell among them, effectively destroying the rear echelon.
 The assault force continued on, only to be engaged with small arms just 50 m from the forward Australian positions.
-Lacking any reserve, the assault was halted, although many of unwounded attackers attempted to crawl around the D Company perimeter, and snipers fired from the trees.
+Lacking any reserve, the assault was halted, although many unwounded attackers attempted to crawl around the D Company perimeter, and snipers fired from the trees.